ronilaukkarinen/md-wysiwyg-editor/README.md

 The editor is still under development and has various bugs.

 Due to the bidirectional conversion between rich text/HTML and markdown, the editor may alter markdown files.
 For instance, it'll add escapes (`\`) to certain characters that aren't part of markdown (e.g., `~`, `\`).
 The editor can also change markdown files in unanticipated and/or undesirable was.
 For instance, right now there's a bug that causes front matter (e.g., YAML) to be removed from markdown files.
 It'll also convert markdown within HTML tags into HTML code.
-And it doesn't handle header-less tables (i.e., no `---`) at this time.
+And it doesn't handle header-less tables (i.e., tables without `---` headers) at this time—causing all the `|`'s to be escaped.

 The rich-text editing is good but the markdown support has some issues.
 Hence, you've been warned—use at your own risk!